Online teaching presents a unique professional challenge.

 4. Student work improves when they follow your advice

-Of course, sometimes students don’t quite get around to saying thank you for your personalized advice.
+Of course, sometimes students don’t quite get around to saying thank you for your personalised advice.

 They show their appreciation (and confirm your positive influence) in another way – by improving their grades after acting on your advice.